JackV2020/Neural-Networks-Understand-Create-Train-Use/code_improved/README.md

 Smaller batches lead to more updates per epoch, potentially improving generalization, but may also introduce more noise.

-And after validation completes you see extra results:
+And after validation completes you see extra results

  - val_color_accuracy: 1.0000   : 100% predections were oke
  - val_color_loss: 0.0033       : 'how wrong are the errors'